 In British Columbia, parents have a legal obligation to provide child support.
 This obligation applies to married or unmarried parents.
-The exact child support amount is determined by many factors including parenting time and incomes.
-The Federal Child Support Guidelines are applicable, but how they apply can be a highly nuanced exercise.
-Again, you need professional advice with respect to this.
-For more information on the Federal Child Support Guidelines, please Click Here
+The exact child support amount is determined by several factors including custody division and income.
+Under current legislation, child support obligations are in place until the child turns 19 and can remain in place longer if the child remains financially dependent on the parent.

 Spousal support is money paid by one spouse to another following a divorce or separation.
 If one spouse earns significantly more than the other, in many cases, the lower earning spouse is entitled to support payments.
-The amount and duration of the spousal support depends on many factors, and the amount is usually determined by taking into account the Spousal Support Advisory Guidelines.
-For more information on the guidelines, please Click Here
+The exact amount and length of time spousal support applies depends on many factors, such as length of the relationship, how many children and your role in the marriage.

 When couples enter a relationship and wish to address certain areas such as property division and spousal support arrangements beforehand, they may consider a marriage contract or cohabitation agreement.
 Having such an arrangement in place can make it easier to determine property division, spousal support and other issues that may arise should the relationship end.